Here is more on how a professional photo shoot can help do this while still staying true to what modeling digitals are for.

 Most people do not understand all light is not created equal.
 If we are talking about sun light, there are various factors that alter how it looks on our skin.
 Direct sunlight is probably not ideal for modeling digitals.
 It is a harsh light.
 So, using a shaded area is a good idea but it can vary on quality too, depending on what is around you.
 For example, if you are in the shade but a yellow wall is nearby, it might unknowingly be casing a slight yellow tint on your skin.
 Or if you are on grass, you might have a green tint to you.

 So, if you are trying to avoid using direct sunlight and you try to take the shots indoors, the quality of those lights is also not good.
 Most indoor lights are not the same color as daylight.
-You might borrow a ring light or similar from a friend, but it is also not going to be ideal.
+You might borrow a ring light or similar from a friend, but it is also not going to be the most ideal.
 Will it be enough to evenly light you for the full body shot, for example?
 What about the background and lighting it?

-With a professional photographer in a studio setting, they are likely to have high quality lighting with plenty of light modifiers to make your skin look very soft for your headshot or to draw out those abs for the full body shot.
+With a professional photographer in a studio setting, they are likely to have high quality lighting with plenty of light modifiers to make your skin look very soft for your modeling headshots or to draw out those abs for the full body shot.
 They can also light the background in a way that complements your skin tone.

 The Background